-Moving Day in Feather Town (1989) is a fun little picture book written by Ann M. Martin and illustrated by her father Henry Martin about two chickens, Fran and Emma, who decide to switch houses.
+Moving Day in Feather Town (1989) is a heart-warming picture book written by Ann M. Martin and illustrated by her father Henry Martin about two chickens, Fran and Emma, who decide to switch houses.

-Ann’s name might sound familiar because she’s the author of the first 35 novels of the prolific “Baby-Sitters Club” series and other novels like the 2003 Newbery Medal awarded A Corner of the Universe.
-Henry Martin might be better known for his New Yorker illustrations and his long running comic strip “Good News/Bad News”.
-Perhaps less known, however, is that Ann happens to be a Princeton native and Henry a member of the Princeton University class of ’48 and donor to the Graphic Arts collection in Special Collections.
+Ann’s name might sound familiar because she’s the author of the first 35 novels of the beloved “Baby-Sitters Club” series and the 2003 Newbery Medal award winner, A Corner of the Universe.
+Henry Martin is one of the famous New Yorker cartoonists and creator of a long running comic strip “Good News/Bad News,” among other things.
+Perhaps less known is that Ann happens to be a Princeton native and Henry a member of the Princeton University class of ’48 and donor to the Graphic Arts collection in Special Collections.

-This Princeton connection perhaps explains why the Illustrator kindly gifted his original artwork for the book to the Cotsen collection.
+The Princeton connection explains why the Illustrator very kindly gifted his original artwork for the book to the Cotsen collection.
 So today I can not only show you some of the highlights of this story, I can showcase aspects of the production of the work as well.

 The story Begins with a frustrated Fran and Emma waking up in their respective homes:They’re both so envious of the other’s house and just sick of their boring old places!So they have they a great idea: swap houses!